giovannizotta/kademlia/README.md

 # kademlia
-Assignment for the course on Distributed Systems 2
+Assignment for the course on Distributed Systems 2.

+The goal of this assignment is to implement the Kademlia protocol in Python and simulate its behaviour to later perform a performance evaluation analysis.
+In order to have a protocol to which compare Kademlia to, we also implement the Chord DHT.

 # Installation
 * Clone this repository: